Beyond the Bite: The Untold Story of the Apple Logo Design

 Why is there a bite in the Apple logo?

 Designer Rob Janoff added the bite for scale.
-He wanted to ensure that even when the logo was small, it would be instantly recognisable as an apple and not be mistaken for a cherry or tomato.
+He wanted to ensure that, even when the logo was small, it would be instantly recognisable as an apple and not mistaken for a cherry or a tomato.

 Is the Apple logo based on Alan Turing?

-No. This is a popular myth, but no evidence supports it.
-The rainbow colours were a marketing decision to highlight the colour display capabilities of the Apple II computer.
+No. This is a popular myth, but there is no evidence to support it.
+The rainbow colours were a marketing decision to highlight the Apple II’s colour display capabilities.

 What do the colours in the old Apple logo mean?